pipewrk/llm-core/PIPELINE.md

 #### `PipelineContext<U = {}, T = any>`

-A single context object that carries both your own fields **and** the pipeline’s built‑in controls and state:
+Suggested type alias (not exported) for the single context object that carries both your own fields **and** the pipeline’s built‑in controls and state:

 ```ts
 export type PipelineContext<U = {}, T = any> = U & {